Pawanchandraupreti/Cyber-Project/README.md

 ▶️How to Use➡️
    Make sure you have Python installed
-   Run the script: python brute_force_login.py
+   ➡️Run the script: python brute_force_login.py

 ▶️Enter➡️
   ☑️The website login URL
   ☑️A username to test
   ☑️Path to a password list file

-▶️Note
+▶️Note➡️
     This is for educational purposes only.
 Use only on systems you own or have permission to test.

 ▶️Requirements